KDE/labplot/.gitlab/merge_request_templates/default.md

 - [ ] [Changelog entry](https://invent.kde.org/education/labplot/-/blob/master/ChangeLog)
 - [ ] Downport
 - [ ] Unittests
-- Fixed Bugs: <!-- Add here the bugs you fixed !-->
+- Fixes: <!-- Add here the bugs you fixed.
+You can add multiple by separating them by a comma !-->
 <!-- - [ ] [Dokumentation] (TODO) !-->

 If external dependencies are removed